How to fix Wi-Fi not working on Mac

 1. Run Wireless Diagnostics

 Running Wireless diagnostics is a good place to start.
-You can do that with the native tool your macOS already have.
+You can do that with the native tool your macOS already has.

 - Press Option and click the Wi-Fi icon in the top right corner.